varunkumardev/amitmerchant1990.github.io/_posts/2020-05-07-how-to-pull-local-package-laravel-project.md

 ],
 ```

 This will tell Composer that, upon installing, it should look into the `../laravel-greeter` directory (which is our package), if it gets specified as a project's dependencies.
 The `url` is the package's relative path to the project's directory.
+In our case, both the package and the project, are in the same directory.
+And hance we'll need to go one directory up.

 Now, we are ready to pull our package into this project.
 So, we'll fire off the following command into the project like so.